 Turning your donated items into jobs and contributing to a better community.
 That's the power of Goodwill.
-For more than 80 years, Goodwill of North Florida has been contributing to building a better community by helping people with barriers to employment receive job training and placement services.
+For more than 80 years, Goodwill Industries of North Florida has been contributing to building a better community by helping people with barriers to employment receive job training and placement services.

 We collect donated goods from people throughout the community and generate income by selling those items at our stores and online.
 We use that money for training and placement services provided by our Job Junctions and Goodwill Temps programs.
 In addition, we receive government and foundation grants to support specific job training and placement programs.